JoomBoost/JoomActivities/README.md

+# This extension was discontinued, because was merged with JoomProject component for Joomla 4+

 ## What is JoomActivities ?
 JoomActivities component is a modular, extensible tool for logging user activity in Joomla.
 More specifically, it tracks activity based on events, such as saving, updating and deleting data.